 Burning the stump

 Another quick DIY trick to remove the tump is to burn it.
 You can burn it after it gets rotten or before as well.
 Just ensure that you don’t let anything in the line of fire get damaged.
 You can pour some kerosene oil on the stump and light the fire.
 The wood will burn quickly enough if it is dry.

 You can rent or buy a stump grinder to grind away the stump quickly.
 However, you need to be careful when using the machine so as not to injure yourself.
 Try to chop away as much stump as you can before using the grinder for best results.

 About Marshall Tree Service and Landscaping

 Marshall’s Tree Services should be your one-stop destination if you are looking for tree care services in the South Florida region to care for your trees and landscape.
 Our services include tree and stump removal, pruning, installation, landscaping, and pest control services.
-You can call (754) 235-1926 or (786) 738-4886 to schedule a free review or learn more about our tree and landscaping services.
-You can also reach us via email at email@example.com or by filling out our contact form.
+You can call (754) 235-1926 or (786) 738-4886 to schedule a free review or learn more about our tree trimming and landscaping services.
+You can also reach us via email at firstname.lastname@example.org or by filling out our contact form.